A time traveler’s interview goes sideways when the interviewee accuses him of having met in the past.

 “Hey, old sport,” John greeted with genuine kindness as he firmly shook hands with Quis.

 The spry, 30-something John wore his trademark black pinstriped suit.
-Around his neck was a gold medallion that depicted the sun in the same style as his door.
+Around his neck was a gold medallion depicting the sun in the same style as his door.
 The flat medallion was palm-sized.
-Quis had read an article about John’s devotion to the family heirloom.
+Quis had read an article about John’s devotion to the family heirloom, but seeing the necklace for himself added questions.

 The secretary softly closed the doors behind her as she left the room.